anewton1998/rdap_guide/src/bootstrapping/iana.md

 The title of [RFC 9224](https://datatracker.ietf.org/doc/html/rfc9224), "Finding the Authoritative Registration Data Access Protocol (RDAP) Service" is misleading in that the RFC only describes the discovery of RDAP sources registered with [IANA](../glossary.md#iana).
-Important as those sources may be, they are not "authoritative" for second and third level domain registries (e.g. co.uk), IP addresses and Automous System Numbers transfered between [RIRs](../glossary.md#rir), number resources of [NIRs](../glossary.md#nir) and [LIRs](../glossary.md#lir), and domain contacts of "thin" TLDs where the information resides solely at a domain registrar.
+Important as those sources may be, they are not "authoritative" for second and third level domain registries (e.g. co.uk), IP addresses and Autonomous System Numbers transferred between [RIRs](../glossary.md#rir), number resources of [NIRs](../glossary.md#nir) and [LIRs](../glossary.md#lir), and domain contacts of "thin" TLDs where the information resides solely at a domain registrar.